jimboburgess/jippers32/README.md

 planned changes

-add way to exit wifi searching
+add way to exit wifi searching- removed wifi

 use GPS for clock